 Step 1: Open Manage My Stores in Printify

-Click the green + Add new store button.
+Click Connect (or + Add new store if you already have stores).
 Printify shows a grid of storefront tiles — Shopify, Etsy, TikTok Shop, eBay, Wix, WooCommerce, Squarespace, BigCommerce, Walmart, PrestaShop, plus a generic Custom Integration.

 Step 3: Approve Printify Inside Shopify

-Shopify confirms the install and redirects you back to Printify's Manage my stores page.
+Shopify confirms the install and redirects you back to Printify.
 Your Shopify store now shows with a green Connected badge.
+After you've installed the Printify app and logged in to Printify through Shopify, you can return to Printify and click Continue.

 Configure Shipping Profiles in Shopify